Disability Living Allowance (DLA) For Adults

 What is the criteria for Disability Living Allowance?

-How much is the full disability allowance in the UK?
+How much is the full Disability Living Allowance in the UK?

 Free Care Fees & Funding Email Course